-In his article The harvest and the kingdom: An interpretation of the Sower (Mk 4:3b-8) as a parable of Jesus the Galilean, E. van Eck1 discusses the history of interpretation of this well-known parable and then allows us his own analysis.
-In it, he mainly focuses on the political, social and economic realities of first-century Galilee.
-However, not anywhere, not in the scholarly interpretations discussed by him and not in his own contribution, does van Eck contemplate a fully political interpretation of this parable./ I believe politics to be the only subject of this parable, as I hope to show below.
+In his article The harvest and the kingdom: An interpretation of the Sower (Mk 4:3b-8) as a parable of Jesus the Galilean, E. van Eck (1) begins his discussion with the history of the interpretation of this well-known parable and then provides his own analysis.
+In it, he focuses on the political, social and economic realities of first-century Galilee.
+However, van Eck does not contemplate a fully political interpretation of this parable anywhere, not in the scholarly interpretations discussed by him and not in his own contribution.
+I believe politics to be the only subject of this parable, as I hope to demonstrate below.

-I will build my case based on the short verse 14: The sower sows the word, the first sentence of Jesus’ explanation of the parable, and which I consider to be the essence of Mark 4:1-34.
+I will build my case based on the short verse 14: The sower sows the word, which already offers the key to explaining the parable, and which I consider to be at the core of Mark 4:1-34.

-Verse 34, the final verse, explains that the parables in the preceding section are narrative constructions that cover up sensitive information, as can be inferred from the phrase ‘privately to his own disciples he [Jesus] explained everything.
-How then could the explanation of the central verse 14 have sounded in unveiled terms?
-The current translation of the Greek noun λόγος (logos) as ‘word’ is an utterly poor translation of this frequently used word in the New Testament.
-From the first chapter of the gospel of John, from Revelation (1:2 and 9; 19:13) and also from Mark 2:2 it becomes clear that logos may be an encoded term for ‘messiah’.
+The final verse, verse 34, explains that the parables in the preceding section are narrative constructions that cover up sensitive information, as can be inferred from the phrase ‘privately to his own disciples he [Jesus] explained everything.’
+So what, then, could verse 14 have sounded like in plain speech?
+The current translation of the Greek noun λόγος (logos), which is frequently used in the New Testament, as ‘word’ or ‘Word’, is weak.
+It becomes clear from the first chapter of the gospel of John, from Revelation (1:2 and 9; 19:13) and also from Mark 2:2 that logos may be an encoded term for ‘messiah’.
 In keeping with the imagery of this fragment, the act of sowing can be considered as the dissemination of a message and the sower as its propagator.
 A single sower is likely to represent multiple propagators in reality.
 The seed that is sown can then be interpreted as the message of the future messiah.
 This future king (or emperor in the imperial context of that era) will rule the world in God’s name, and this rule is called the ‘kingdom of God’ throughout the gospels.
-In Luke 4:16-21 we see an example of Jesus as the propagator of messianic messages, an example that may be representative for the work of the leading messianists.
+In Luke 4:16-21 we see an example of Jesus as the propagator of the messianic message, an example that may be representative of the work of the leading messianists.

 The word ‘logos’ is repeated in verse 33a: With many such parables he spoke the word to them.
-This sentence makes clear that speaking of ‘the messiah’ (in the sense of the messianic ideology) is not an activity that bears the light of day under Roman occupation.
-So in fact this verse says: With many such encoded stories he told them of the messiah.
+This sentence makes clear that speaking of ‘the messiah’ is not an activity that bears the light of day under Roman occupation.
+So in fact this verse says: With many such encoded stories he told them about the messiah.

-The first group of recipients is described in the parable as the birds that come and devour the seed that falls along the path.
-Van Eck refers to Jesus, justice and the reign of God: A ministry of liberation pp. 193-195 in which Herzog interprets the predators (birds) as a symbol for Herodian aristocrats who exploit the peasantry through taxes.
+In the parable the first group of recipients is described as the seed that falls along the path; then the birds come and devour the seed.
+Van Eck refers to Jesus, justice and the reign of God: A ministry of liberation pp. 193-195 in which Herzog interprets the predators (birds) as a symbol for the Herodian aristocrats who exploit the peasantry through taxes.
 The seed falling along the path is explained as follows in verse 15: When they hear, Satan immediately comes and takes away the word which is sown in them.
-Like in many other cases throughout the New Testament Satan refers to the Roman emperor.
+As in many other cases throughout the New Testament, Satan refers to the Roman emperor.
 With the appearance of birds representing Herodian taxation (for themselves and for the Romans) in verse 4 and Satan in verse 15, the picture becomes clear.
-The Herodians were closely connected to the court of the Roman emperors (Herod Agrippa II for example was educated at the court of emperor Claudius), so it is obvious that the messianic ideology didn’t stand a chance in Herodian circles.
-The Herodians were so interwoven with the center of Roman power that even if they were dreaming of independence, their close relationship would immediately suppress any move in that direction.
+The Herodians were closely connected to the court of the Roman emperors (Herod Agrippa II for example was educated at the court of emperor Claudius), so it is obvious that the messianic ideology did not stand a chance in Herodian circles.
+The Herodians were so interwoven with the centre of Roman power that, even if they were dreaming of independence, their close relationship would immediately suppress any move in that direction.

 In verse 19, Mark depicts the third group as people who love money, and this connects with Luke 16:14: The Pharisees, who were lovers of money, heard all this, … Maybe the ‘desire for other things’ of this group refers to the Pharisees’ predilection for supplementary rules, as Josephus also states in Antiquities XIII:297: For the present I wish merely to explain that the Pharisees had passed on to the people certain regulations handed down by former generations and not recorded in the Laws of Moses.
 This group was too preoccupied with the worries of the present to heed a messianic ideology that concentrated on and was prepared to struggle for a better future.

-The three small pericopes following Mark’s explanation of the parable of the sower seem to be elaborations that concentrate on the ambitions of the messianic faction.
+The three small pericopes following Mark’s explanation of the parable of the sower seem to be elaborations that concentrate on characteristics of the messianic faction.
 Verses 21-22 about the lamp under a bushel seem to address the transition from a secret faction to a movement operating in the open.
-Verses 26-29 on the spontaneous growth of the grain seems to indicate the unstoppable progress of the messianic movement that will culminate in a pivotal moment termed harvest.
+Verses 26-29 on the spontaneous germination and growth of the seed seems to indicate the unstoppable progress of the messianic movement that will culminate in a pivotal moment termed harvest.
 At this critical moment, Roman world dominion will be replaced by universal Jewish/Essene rule.
 The parable of the mustard seed (verses 30-32) describes the spectacular growth of the Essene messianic party.